-Divi has to be one of the best WordPress themes around.
+Divi (as you can see in our review) has to be one of the best WordPress themes around.
 We have spent dozens of hours with it and like almost everything about it.
 The themes look professional and have a wide range of templates for all kinds of stores.
 Each is customizable to your own needs too.

 Divi isn’t just a WordPress theme, it’s a complete page building system with its own layout configurator.
 It’s easy to load a premade template but it is equally straightforward to build your own or customize one of those templates to your own unique needs.

 - A selection of plugins adding further functionality if required.

 - Support for WooCommerce, Mailchimp, ActiveCampaign and other plugins.